Jasonyou1995/hlfsupplychain/README.md

 # Hyperledger Fabric Car Supply Chain

-Note: All the chaincode and configuration file provide in here are for demostration purpose.
+Note: All the chaincode and configuration file provide in here are for demostration purpose only.
 DON'T USE ANY OF THESE CODE ON YOUR REAL WORLD BUSINESS SCENARIO BEFORE SECURITY REVISING.

-## Environment
+## Dependicies Environment

 * Hyperledger-Fabric = V1.1
 * node	= v8.11.1